ysyk2021/the-future-of-writing-optimization-a-look-into-how-artificial-intelligence-is-changing-the/src/chapter-4-2.md

-AI Techniques for Writing Optimization - Enhancing Writing Style and Tone with AI-Enabled Grammar and Style Analysis and Recommendations
+Enhancing Writing Style and Tone with AI-Enabled Grammar and Style Analysis and Recommendations
 ===================================================================================================================================================

 Introduction